MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-mfa-registration-campaign.md

 #Customer intent: As an identity administrator, I want to encourage users to use the Microsoft Authenticator app in Microsoft Entra ID to improve and secure user sign-in events.
 ---

-# How to run a registration campaign to set up Microsoft Authenticator - Microsoft Authenticator
+# How to run a registration campaign to set up Microsoft Authenticator

 You can nudge users to set up Microsoft Authenticator during sign-in.
 Users go through their regular sign-in, perform multifactor authentication as usual, and then get prompted to set up Microsoft Authenticator.
 You can include or exclude users or groups to control who gets nudged to set up the app.
 This allows targeted campaigns to move users from less secure authentication methods to Authenticator.